Rothamsted Weather Charts

 Real-Time Measurement of Climatic Variables.

-At the beginning of 2014 the decision was taken to decommission the current ECN AWS (ECN AWS T06 01) and relocate to the existing Rothamsted Met Station, where climatic variables have been measured since 1853.
+The ECN Rothamsted automated weather station was established at the Rothamsted Research Harpenden Campus in March 1993 as a stand-a-lone automated weather station (ECN AWS T06 01) adjacent to the main weather station, which was established in 1853.
+Meteorological Data from ECN AWS T06 01 is available as a cited dataset (1992 to 2015) from the Environmental Information Data Centre (EIDC).
+At the beginning of 2014 the decision was taken to decommission the ECN AWS (ECN AWS T06 01) and relocate to the existing Rothamsted Met Station, where climatic variables have been measured since 1853.
 To make the Rothamsted Met Station compatible with the outgoing ECN AWS additional instrumentation was installed.
 The new location is identified by the code ECN AWS T06 02.

 Up until 2003 the Rothamsted Met Station was serviced by a dedicated team of scientists who would go out daily at 09:00 GMT to measure temperature (air and soil), rainfall, drainage, wind speed and wind direction, seven days a week, three hundred and sixty five (six) days a year.
 In 2004 the Rothamsted Met Station was fully automated with the manual equipment being replaced with a suite of electronic sensors and datalogger with direct access from a desktop computer.